LukeGrahamLandry/franca/devlog.md

 - rv: load_number 0xDEADDEAD (ConUndef) to scratch_int in wuffs_lzma__decoder__do_transform_io@14
   - simplified load_number so it compiles now but all the same tests still fail. sad.
+- the thing with UnterminatedStr when i edit a file and run it in orb (that i thought was memory corruption).
+  - is definitly a race against zed auto saving when i cmd+tab where my lseek to get the file size is the old one and then i read the new content.
+  - checked by saving self.lex.src to a file when parse error, spamming it until it happened, and then undoing. it's truncated to the length it was before my edit.
+  - i guess something about the extra indirection from orb having a linux kernel that shares the file sytem makes it slow enough that i hit that race super frequently? because the lseek->read gap is always there but i never crash on it when running natively.
+  - is checking the length again at the end enough?
+    - is the problem just that its writing between my lseek and read, or is write not atomic and if i try to read while another process is writing i just lose. like if i edit my 200k sema.fr and add a `{` near the beginning and a `}` near the end can i observe the first one but not the second?
+    - rust's fs::read_to_string checks the length just as a hint for the allocation but then reads until it reads nothing.
+  - might as well also save a syscall by using pread instead of read so don't have to reset the seek position
+  - checking length at the end is not enough. i can lseek (see old size), read (see new content), lseek (see old size). that's gotta be an orb bug. it does seem to happen less often tho, maybe. same thing if you do another read call with the length as the offset and makes sure it returns 0 (which means eof). also tried calling fsync, didn't help.

 ## (Dec 30)